DominicF96/portfolio/posts/en_mastering_consistency_in_ui_design_a_guide_for_frontend_developers.md

 Finally, code review adds another layer of verification, simply by having another pair of eyes looking at your code.
 It's also a great way to share knowledge and learn from others.

 In conclusion, consistency in UI design is crucial for creating a user-friendly experience.
 As frontend developers, we play a significant role in ensuring that our UIs are consistent and predictable.
 By following the strategies outlined in this article, you can achieve a more consistent and user-friendly UI.

+Thanks for reading!

+~ Dominic F.